Religious delusion: Definition

 Researchers in a 2000 study found religious delusions to be unrelated to any specific set of diagnostic criteria, but correlated with demographic criteria, primarily age.
 In a comparative study sampling 313 patients, those with religious delusion were found to be aged older, and had been placed on a drug regime or started a treatment programme at an earlier stage.
 In the context of presentation, their global functioning was found to be worse than another group of patients without religious delusions.
 The first group also scored higher on the Scale for the Assessment of Positive Symptoms (SAPS), had a greater total on the Brief Psychiatric Rating Scale (BPRS), and were treated with a higher mean number of neuroleptic medications of differing types during their hospitalization.

 Religious delusion was found in 2007 to strongly correlate with "temporolimbic overactivity".
-This is a condition where irregularities in the brain's limbic system may present as symptoms of paranoid schizophrenia.
+This is a condition where irregularities in the brain's limbic system may present as symptoms of schizophrenia.

 In a 2010 study, Swiss psychiatrists found religious delusions with themes of spiritual persecution by malevolent spirit-entities, control exerted over the person by spirit-entities, delusional experience of sin and guilt, or delusions of grandeur.

+Mannerisms that were considered unconventional were typically viewed in a negative congitation.
 Religious delusions have generally been found to be less stressful than other types of delusion.
 A study found adherents to new religious movements to have similar delusionary cognition, as rated by the Delusions Inventory, to a psychotic group, although the former reported feeling less distressed by their experiences than the latter.

 History

-Behaviours out of the ordinary were traditionally viewed as demonic possession.
-These episodes, although entirely disavowed by modern psychiatry, are evaluated by clinicians only such that they fall within the safety of a treatment programme.

 In 1983 propositions that religious shamans were motivated by delusions and that their behaviour resembled that of patients with schizophrenia were found to be incorrect.

 In a 1937 essay, Sigmund Freud stated that he considered believing in a single god to be a delusion, thus extending his 1907 comment that religion is the indication of obsessional neurosis.
 His thoughts defining "delusion" perhaps crystallized from the notion of the religion formulations of the common man (circa 1927) as "patently infantile, foreign to reality"; around the same year he also stated that religion "comprises a system of wishful illusions together with a disavowal of reality, such as we find in an isolated form nowhere else but amentia, in a state of blissful hallucinatory confusion".

 Prevalence

-Examples from a 295-subject study in Lithuania showed that the most common religious delusions were being a saint (in women) and being God (in men).
+A 2008, 295-subject study in Lithuania found that the most common religious delusions, were being a saint (in women), and being God (in men).

-In one study of 193 people who had previously been admitted to hospital and subsequently diagnosed with schizophrenia, 24% were found to have religious delusions.
+In a 2002 UK study of 193 people who had previously been admitted to hospital and subsequently diagnosed with schizophrenia, 24% were found to have religious delusions.

-A 1999 study identified that religious delusions were often present or expressed in persons with forensic committal to a psychiatric unit.
+A 1999 US study identified that religious delusions were often present or expressed in persons with forensic committal to a psychiatric unit.